YJYCODE/starter-hugo-academic/content/project/internal-project/index.md

 slides: ""
 ---

 This is a project created using SAS and R language for my participation in the gene big data project.
-More contents to come.
-Stay tuned!
+Partical codes are saved in the github repo referred above.